 2. Thomas Alva Edison

 Thomas Edison (11 February 1847 – 18 October 1931) was a famous American Scientist and Businessman and scientist.
-Edison with 1093 U.S patents to his name, was consider to be one of the most prolific inventors of his time.
-He invented phonograph and a long lasting light bulb.
+Edison with 1093 U.S patents to his name, was considered to be one of the most prolific inventors of his time.
+He invented the phonograph and the long-lasting light bulb.
 He also created the world’s first industrial research laboratory.

 Thomas wasn’t really that bright in school.
-He was labelled dumb, lazy and inattentive by his teachers.
+He was labeled dumb, lazy, and inattentive by his teachers.
 Eventually, his mother withdrew Tom from school and began to home-teach him.
-He was a slow learner, terrible at arithmetic and had difficulty with speech.
+He was a slow learner, terrible at arithmetic, and had difficulty with speech.
 Thomas Edison was dyslexic and a troublemaker.
-This resulted in lot of behavioral issues.
+This resulted in a lot of behavioral issues.
 Overcoming his dyslexia, Edison put a concentrated effort towards his interest.
 He believed in hard work and rooted for it.
 His determination led him to invent numerous influential gadgets that are still widely used.